 Dr Moncrieff’s consultation fee for a 30 minute cosmetic surgery appointment is $350.
 This fee is subject to a Medicare rebate of just over $75 if you have a doctor’s referral.

-For women considering breast surgery, you may like to book a $100 Vectra breast surgery simulation with our Practice Manager.
+For women considering breast surgery, we ask that you book a $100 Vectra breast surgery simulation with our Practice Manager first.
 The cost is rebated against your consultation with Dr Moncrieff if it is booked within 12 months.
 More information about this service, and to book online, please visit our Vectra page.

 Unfortunately we are unable to “bulk bill” or “no gap” for most services.
 There are frequent gaps between the surgeon’s fees and the amount you can receive back as a rebate from Medicare and your health fund.
 This is because these rebates have continued to lag well behind inflation and do not reflect the true cost of providing health care.